 I don’t think any kind of training could have fixed that.
 Any reasonable person would know that’s not a cool thing to say.

-Just to clarify, I don’t have an issue with teenagers being offered contraceptives, but those who don’t need them shouldn’t have to justify why not!
+Just to clarify, I am not complaining about teenagers being offered contraceptives, but those who don’t need them shouldn’t have to justify why not!

 However that was a long time ago now.
 The care that I received in the hospital recently was great.
 Everyone I met explained what they were doing, and when I needed to go somewhere else, people just guided me there.
 Prior to the operation, there were forms that needed to be filled out by hand, but someone was available to do that.